Goldendoodles generally require at least a slicker brush and a metal greyhound comb to properly groom.

 Some dogs just don’t like to be groomed, no matter what brush / metal comb you try.

-If this is the case, then a better approach is to train to like grooming.
+If this is the case, then a better approach is to train the dog to like grooming.

 Start slow at first, where 1-2 brush strokes means 1 treat, and work your way up from there.